Zamiell/racing-plus/docs/diversity.md

 ## General Description

-In diversity races, each racer starts with the same 3 random passive items, 1 random active item (inside of a Schoolbag), and 1 random smelted trinket.
-(This is in addition to the character's original passive items and resources.)
+In diversity races, each racer starts with the same 5 items:

+- 3 random passive items
+- 1 random active item
+- 1 random smelted trinket

+This is in addition to the character's original passive items and resources.
 These items are hidden from the player until the race starts.

 In general, the extra power level increase from these 5 items is a fun boost at the beginning of a run.
 However, you don't always start with "good" items!
 One of the most interesting things about diversity races is that it forces players to use the items in the game that they would not normally pick up.
 This puts players in unique situations that they would never otherwise be in.
-For example, in a normal speedrun or race, you would generally never want to take Libra.
-But on a diversity race that happens to start with Soy Milk, picking up Libra is a very good idea!

 <br />